bijubjs/AVAlabama/README.md

 Step 3: Repeat steps 1 and 2 for .qmd files with "R50" in their names in the same order as above.
 The outcomes are similar as above for the respective steps.

 You can find data used in the modeling inside "Data" repository and results and figures generated during simulation and alnalysis in "results" and "Plots" repositories.
-You can delete all files inside the "Results" (except two files with names starting with "0") and "Plots" repositories before running, if you wish to.
+You can delete all files inside the "Results" and "Plots" repositories before running, if you wish to.
 Running steps 1 to 3 automatically generate deleted results and figures.

 ## CAPEX ($/W)
 ![PV CAPEX ($/W)](https://github.com/bijubjs/Agrivoltaics-alabama/blob/main/Plots/CAPEX%20Solar%20Panels.png?raw=true)